 • Earn 1X mile for every $1 spent on all other purchases

 The AA miles you earn from regular spending DO count towards elite status.
-But, any bonus miles earned from category spending — like 2x AA miles at grocery stores using the American Airlines AAdvantage® MileUp® — will not count towards Loyalty Points.
+But, any bonus miles earned from category spending — like 2x AA miles at grocery stores using the American Airlines AAdvantage® MileUp® Card — will not count towards Loyalty Points.
 You'll earn just one Loyalty Point per dollar spent.

 Other AAdvantage mileage earning methods that don't count towards elite status include: